For an interesting article on how to prepare for exams, see here.

 Advice for your academic journey can also be found here.

-Links to some of the major journals in the field can be found here.
+Links to some of the major journals in the field can be found here and here.

-William Ross also has some helpful resources 0n Biblical Studies Societies and Conferences here.
+William Ross also has some helpful resources on Biblical Studies Societies and Conferences here.